Videogame players, the next Olympians?

 By John Gaudiosi

-COLOGNE, Germany It's not exactly an Olympic sport - not yet, anyway - but as the London Games drew to a close this past Sunday, thousands of professional videogame players geared up for an event that for some can be as lucrative as winning a gold medal.
+COLOGNE, Germany, Aug 17 It's not exactly an Olympic sport - not yet, anyway - but as the London Games drew to a close this past Sunday, thousands of professional videogame players geared up for an event that for some can be as lucrative as winning a gold medal.

 Professional electronic gaming, or eSports, is relatively new and has been gaining popularity around the world in recent years.
 Germany and South Korea are two hot markets, and the United States is quickly catching up.